tantinlala/TheFishboneProject/README.md

 https://en.wikipedia.org/wiki/Wikipedia:BOLD,_revert,_discuss_cycle

 The part of the wikipedia model that I believe we should always promote is to BE BOLD.
 When in doubt, propose changes to be merged into publish.

+If possible, try to work with as many people as possible on the same branch.
+Getting buy-in from other collaborators off the bat makes it more likely that consensus will be reached and your pull request will be approved.
+This repository currently has the rule in place that approval from two other collaborators is required on your pull request first before you are allowed to merge into "publish".
+This rule was put in place with the intent of encourging collaboration with others.